KerakTelor86/AlgoCopypasta/README.md

 # PDF Generation
 Just run generate.sh.
 Don't forget to chmod +x it.

-You can also change the author for e.g. ICPC team notebooks (or you simply just want your own name in there)
+You can also change the author for e.g. ICPC team notebooks (or you simply just want your own name in there) in `headfoot.tex`.